universal-ctags/citre/docs/core-layer.md

   friendly.
 - Additional information may be needed for the filter expression.
-For example, I want to filter tags from `/home/me/citre/citre.el"`, but how do I know if the tags use relative or absolute path?
+For example, I want to filter tags from `/home/me/citre/citre.el"`, but how do I know if the tags use relative or absolute paths?
 So I have to call `citre--tags-file-info` beforehand to get this piece of information, then I can build the right filter expression.

 `citre-get-records` is a wrapper around `citre-readtags-get-records`, to overcome these inconvenience.
-It transforms human friendly arguments to `citre-readtags-get-records` calls, and whenever the need emerges in future, it will also take care of getting the additional information needed.
+It transforms human-friendly arguments to `citre-readtags-get-records` calls, and whenever the need emerges in the future, it will also take care of getting the additional information needed.
 In general, it's recommended for upper components to use `citre-get-records` instead of `citre-readtags-get-records`.